ddelong/ddelong.github.io/_posts/2004-10-19-apple-releases-new-ibooks.md

 Pricing is $999 for the 12&#8243;, and $1,299 and $1,499 for the 14&#8243; version with combo drive and superdrive respectively.

-The 12&#8243; isn&#8217;t a bad deal, but for the prices of the 14&#8243; iBooks, I&#8217;d move on up to the 12&#8243; Powerbook.
+The 12&#8243; isn't a bad deal, but for the prices of the 14&#8243; iBooks, I'd move on up to the 12&#8243; Powerbook.
 The screen may be bigger on the 14&#8243;, but again, the actual pixel space is the same, so things will only be bigger on the 14&#8243; screen.
-It&#8217;s good to see Airport Extreme on all laptops that Apple now offers (though this should have happened earlier).
+It's good to see Airport Extreme on all laptops that Apple now offers (though this should have happened earlier).
 The small amount of RAM is disappointing again.

-I&#8217;m going to predict that one of the first things that nay-sayers will harp on is the lack of Firewire 800.
-Get over it, this is a consumer machine and it&#8217;s entirely inappropriate to have.
+I'm going to predict that one of the first things that nay-sayers will harp on is the lack of Firewire 800.
+Get over it, this is a consumer machine and it's entirely inappropriate to have.